3 Meanings

 Oh the death and glory boys not for this

-Where I walk where I see
+Where I walk, where I see

 The haunting flares where my friends bleed

-I see the face of the enemy
+I fear the face of an enemy

 Of a man or boy who is just like me